Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Constructing integral wdf; solution to Galindo's problem

 In \cite{Gal} Galindo asks whether a fusion category may admit more than a unitary structure making it into a unitary tensor category.
 In \cite{GHR} the authors solve the problem in some special cases, e.g. pointed and weakly group theoretical categories, and show in these cases a stronger property called complete unitarity.
 A proof has been given by Reutter in \cite{Reutter} with different methods.
-The following corollary of Theorem \ref{unitarizability} gives a positive answer to Galindo's question for a wide class of tensor categories with possibly infinitely many simple objects.
+The following consequence of Theorem \ref{unitarizability} gives a positive answer to Galindo's question for a wide class of tensor categories with possibly infinitely many simple objects.
 Note that we do not assume rigidity.
+We prove the following Theorem \ref{Galindo2} stated in the introduction.

-\begin{cor} Let ${\mathcal C}_1$ and ${\mathcal C}_2$ be tensor equivalent $C^*$-tensor categories endowed with an integral weak dimension function (e.g. they are finite semisimple tensor categories).
-Then ${\mathcal C}_1$ and ${\mathcal C}_2$ are also unitarily tensor equivalent. \end{cor}
+\begin{thm} Let ${\mathcal C}_1$ and ${\mathcal C}_2$ be tensor equivalent $C^*$-tensor categories endowed with an integral weak dimension function (e.g. they are finite semisimple tensor categories).
+Then ${\mathcal C}_1$ and ${\mathcal C}_2$ are also unitarily tensor equivalent. \end{thm}

 \begin{proof} It follows from Theorem \ref{unitarizability} with ${\mathcal C}_1={\mathcal C}^+={\mathcal C}$, ${\mathcal F}$ identity, and ${\mathcal C}_2={\mathcal D}^+$. \end{proof}

 In Sect.
 5 we have remarked about the role of integral weak dimension functions for semisimple tensor categories in relation to Tannaka-Krein duality and weak quasi-Hopf algebras.
 Moreover in Sect. \ref{12} we have used them to turn $C^*$-categories into tensor $C^*$-categories.
 We next show how to construct these functions for a wide classes of categories.